g-insana/cmplot/docs/options.rst

     'hdi' | 'ci' | 'iqr' | 'none', default is 'hdi'

-    To select the method to use for calculating the confidence interval for the inference band around the mean. 'hdi' for Bayesian Highest Density Interval, 'ci' for Confidence Interval based on Student's T, 'iqr' for Inter Quantile Range.
+    To select the method to use for calculating the confidence interval for the inference :term:`band` around the mean. 'hdi' for Bayesian Highest Density Interval, 'ci' for Confidence Interval based on Student's T, 'iqr' for Inter Quantile Range.
 Use 'none' to avoid plotting the inference band.

 .. option:: conf_level